kjgoebel/klip/README.md

 Assigns the value of the given expression to the given symbol.
 The value of the `assign` form is `nil`.

 #### ```(get-safe <symbol>)```
-Evaluates to the current value of the given symbol, or `nil` if the symbol is undefined.
+Evaluates to the current value of the given symbol, or `nil` if the symbol is unbound.

 #### ```(ccc <function of one parameter>)```
 Stands for Call with Current Continuation.
 It calls the function, passing it the current continuation.
 This is a first-order continuation that can be called more than once and from outside the `ccc` form.
 The value of the `ccc` form is either the return value of the given function or the value passed to the continuation when it's called.